brendanhuang/Stokes-Flow-Simulation/README.md

 <li> The BEM to solve for flow in 3D
 </ol>

 (MFS in 3D has been left out due to the unregularized version of MFS being an ill-posed problem and thus sensitive to numerical errors.)
 In all cases, the numerics solve for the flow in the domain after specifying traction and flow boundary conditions.
+The default setting is to simulate a geometry similar to a [lid-driven cavity](https://www.cfd-online.com/Wiki/Lid-driven_cavity_problem).

+# Installation

+1. Download folder containing m-files.
+2. Add all folders and subfolders to path in Matlab.
+3. Open doit_sim_BEM_2D.m and execute cell by cell.

 # How to use this repository
 The repository contains a series of .m files as well as a tutorial document (StokesFlowSimulation_Tutorial.pdf).
 The m-files are separated into "doit" files that can be run immediately.
 These doit files call back end functions.
 All of the functions are explained in the tutorial document.